tanky321/HVACMonitoring/README.md

 # HVACMonitoring
 ## Know what you're doing
-This project involves connected to the low-voltage AC portion of your furnace.
+This project involves connections to the low-voltage AC portion of your furnace.
 While this is fairly straight forward, hire someone competent if you don't know what your doing.

 ## Background
 This is an update/upgrade to my original HVAC monitoring project located here: https://github.com/tanky321/HVAC_Monitor